tytgatlieven/micropython-esp32c6/ports/ameba/README.md

 ```
 Use help(PWM) to view more information about this class

-Note: For RTL8722DM, PWM is only supported on the following pins,
+Note: For AMB21(RTL8722DM), PWM is only supported on the following pins,
 PA_23, PA_24, PA_25, PA_26

-For MINI board,
+For AMB23(MINI) board,
 PB_4, PB_5, PB_7, PA_12, PA_13, PA_23, PA_24, PA_28, PA_30